Welcome back to Coaches Corner! We are happy to share our years of experience working with dental offices all across North America.

 “Mary – that’s a great question about your insurance and payment options.
 My job around here is to keep you comfortable and do the best dentistry possible.
 Carole will be glad to discuss the other stuff with you – she is the best!”

 And you can’t just say it – you gotta believe it.

 So use these things as teachable moments.
 Explain.
 Demonstrate.
 Lead by doing.
 But the eight pair of glove thing is a little worrisome.
 You may be dealing with a more difficult issue here.
 The only way to find out is to ask.

 Please keep us posted.

 Dr. David Madow and Dr. Richard Madow are actual dentists who have been helping dental offices become more successful for over 28 years.
+Listen to their podcast.
 They are down to earth, real people who personally connect with their clients and are proud to call them friends.
-If you have a question for this column, please write to them at email@example.com.We are now offering a complimentary 30-minute coaching session!
+If you have a question for this column, please write to them at firstname.lastname@example.org.We are now offering a complimentary 30-minute coaching session!
 Please CLICK HERE to schedule yours.
 Doctors only please.